 Microsoft HoloLens mixed reality blends 3D holographic content with the physical world, giving holograms real-world context and scale.
 MR technology mixes and blends a person’s physical surroundings with objects from the physical and digital world together.
 Using this MR technology, we can interact with both digital content and the world around us as well as interact with 3D holographic projections.

 MR and VR applications give new creative freedom to designers.
 We can create experiences where users can interact with products virtually and visit distant environments, historical events, concerts, and much more.
 Within the virtual or mixed realities that we create, we can bend the laws of physics with endless possibilities and experience the world like never before.

 From a design and usability standpoint, a key principle to keep in mind is to put the users at ease and avoid discomforting sensations by keeping them grounded in the real world.
 To that end, we can leverage sound, motion, and a good sense of scale—the virtual environments and interactions we create should feel natural and ergonomic, not necessarily realistic.

 When designing a visual interface that uses a headset and needs a close examination of an object like a VR organ, we must keep in mind that people are much more susceptible to motion sickness when wearing a VR headset than when looking at a computer screen.

 VR creates an opportunity for companies to provide a more immersive experience of their brand for customers.
 It’s a new frontier for branded content and storytelling.
 Audi uses VR so they can experience a new model of their car before even physically touching it.
 By capturing the full interior of the vehicle with a special 3-D camera, they allow customers see every detail before market launch.

-An effective use of virtual reality marketing allows brands to leverage the following design components:
+An effective use of virtual reality design and marketing allows brands to leverage the following design components:

 - A well thought-out creative strategy